 UK copyright laws provide security for any creators works.
 This includes any original creation that profit might potentially reproduce.
-You can copyright any work that you create, published or unpublished.
-It's not always necessary to register a claim legally, however, in some cases it may be better to document your creations for added security.
+You can copyright any work that you can create, published or unpublished.
+It's not always necessary to register a claim legally; however, it may be better to document your creations for added security in some cases.

 Using copyrighted works without permission risks the potential for legal prosecution.
 In the UK, copyright holders are entitled to seek damages for authorised use.
 In real terms, this means that if you sell an unauthorised t-shirt ten times, the copyright holder can file ten claims against you.
 Therefore, using copyrighted material is highly unadvised.
 It is better to be over-cautious when dealing with other peoples work.
 If you are working on a parody of a brand, perhaps in the style of Banksy, it's a good idea to consult a legal professional before advancing with a print.

 Legally registering your trademark is required when your work is recognisable by a broad audience.
 Owning a brand is almost the same as copyright.
 However, it is more specific to protect a product or company's name, symbol, or image.
 Naturally, this applies to logos, brand names, songs, books, and movie names; it can even cover TV or film characters.
-Trademarks must be recognizable, and they must be registered.
-As you can imagine this is a potentially expensive process.
-Also, to maintain a trademark, it's necessary to enforce it.
+Trademarks must be recognisable, and they must be registered.
+As you can imagine, this is a potentially expensive process.
+Also, to maintain a brand, it's necessary to enforce it.
 In the past, trademarks have been revoked when businesses have allowed their misuse.
-This makes it risky to infringe on someone else's trademark as the owner is bound to state a claim against you.
+This makes it risky to infringe on someone else's brand as the owner is bound to state a claim against you.

 Copyright exists to protect creators.
 But as governments don't want to commercialise every aspect of our culture, they have what is known as "public domain".
 Works in the public domain are free for anyone to use and sell at free will.
 Nobody can perform a play or sing a song without paying royalty fees without 'public domain'.
 Legalities around the public domain are complication.
 Therefore, it's advisable to consult a professional before printing a run of tees.